Compiled by Jeremy Foster -> mailto:jjfoster [snail] xtra [period] co [period] nz, August 2019.

 Huia Stream Water

-A native bird with beautiful black and white tail feathers used by the Māori for decoration.
-It is now extinct.
+A native bird with beautiful black and white tail feathers used by the Māori people for decoration.
+It was where the last remnants of the species was before it became extinct.

 Johnsons Stream Water